-Amazon introduces 8.9-inch Kindle Fire HD and updated 7-inch Kindle Fire [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Amazon introduces 8.9-inch Kindle Fire HD and updated 7-inch Kindle Fire [UPDATED]Alex Wagner - Editorial Director of News and Content

 8.9-inch Kindle Fire HD